-To promote dialogue and exchange between early-career researchers from Latin America and Germany, the Maria Sibylla Merian Center for Advanced Latin American Studies (CALAS) is accepting applications for a total of four dual research fellowship (6month) inside its program “Transatlantic Tandem” at its headquarters in Guadalajara, Mexico.
+To promote dialogue and exchange between early-career researchers from Latin America and Germany (Europe), the Maria Sibylla Merian Center for Advanced Latin American Studies (CALAS) is accepting applications for a total of four dual research fellowship (6month) inside its program “Transatlantic Tandem” at its headquarters in Guadalajara, Mexico.
 Two researchers – one from Latin America and one from Europe (Germany) – will work in a collaborative manner on a particular research topic related to the CALAS research approach.
 Their joint application must highlight the additional academic value of their cooperation.
 The application should also define the concrete results and objectives of their collaboration.

 Latin America has acquired significant experience in dealing with multiple crises.
 In facing these challenges, theoretical and empirical approaches are generated that are of importance not only for the region, but also for the general understanding and solving of the current problems of humanity.
 CALAS’s transdisciplinary research program “Coping with Crisis in Latin America” focuses on critical questions of how crises and processes of change are triggered, accelerated, decelerated, perceived, and reflected by different actors in Latin America.
 What strategies arise in the process to deal with crises at multiple levels?
 How can new approaches to solving problems, including those of a transregional nature, be effective or institutionalized?